donaldmunro/PosixUtil/README.md

 can continue executing while the executed rocess runs.
 Note when using this mode a shared_ptr to Process is required to ensure the child death handler can correctly handle cases where the original reference no longer exists.
-In the async case (particularly when using multiple threads) it is also recommended that the child handler is set before creating processes, for example
+In the async case (particularly when using multiple threads) it is also recommended that the child handler is set before creating processes (the handler will automatically be set in async_execute if it has not yet been set).
+ For example
 ~~~~
 posix_util::Process::set_child_death_handler();
 std::shared_ptr<posix_util::Process> ptester_process =